kluverp/ESP32-Nextion-OTA/README.md

 The code uses the esp_http_library for making the API call.

-I compiled this verion against v3.2 for the ESP IDF
+I compiled this verion against v3.2 of the ESP IDF.